SUTLZY/Self-Driving-Cars/Module6-Vehicle Lateral Control/Module-6-Vehicle-Lateral-Control.md

 # Module 6: Vehicle Lateral Control

-> Longitudinal control of an autonomous vehicle involves tracking a speed profile along a fixed path, and can be achieved with reasonable accuracy using classic control techniques. **This week, you will learn how to develop a baseline controller that is applicable for a significant subset of driving conditions, which include most non-evasive or highly-dynamic motions.**
+> This week, you will learn about how lateral vehicle control ensures that a fixed path through the environment is tracked accurately.
+You will see how to define geometry of the path following control problem and develop both a simple geometric control and a dynamic model predictive control approach.

 学习目标：

+- Define the geometry of the lateral control problem, including heading and cross track errors
-- Design a PID controller for a linear system
+- Design a geometric steering controller to track a straight line segment
-- Decompose a coupled nonlinear vehicle model and extract a linear decoupled longitudinal model
+- Identify the limits of geometric controllers as wheel slip increases
-- Develop a feedforward controller for longitudinal vehicle control
+- Explore options for dynamic control, including model predictive control

 ---